International-Data-Spaces-Association/idsa/README.md

 ### IDS-G

 The [IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G) is the point of truth for specifications of the IDS and its components.
 It is public for everyone and contains the approved specifications that were confirmed by the IDS Technical Steering Committee (IDS-TSC) and the IDSA Working Groups.
 IDS-G publishes quarterly releases with new approvals by the Working Groups and the TSC.

+Find the overview on the IDS resources and status of specifications in [**IDS-G** here on GitHub](https://github.com/International-Data-Spaces-Association/IDS-G)

 You are invited to [create issues on IDS-G](https://github.com/International-Data-Spaces-Association/IDS-G/issues).
 The issues are tracked, approved and worked on in [IDS-G-pre](https://github.com/International-Data-Spaces-Association/IDS-G-pre) by IDSA members.

 ---